Drominito/Drominito/README.md

 # Hi Folks :D 👋

 Since at 14.7.2022(Europe-Date-Syntax) had i begun to learn C#.
+And now i recently started on around 27.11.2023 to learn C++ :D.

-Here you'll find about `Bitmaps (Currently)`, `Graphical-Programming`, Normal `WPF Programs` also somewhat with `Audio`, and later Some `Simulations` the theme about Game-Dev will i begin in `few years²`.
+Here you'll find about `Bitmaps (Currently)`, `Graphical-Programming`, Normal `WPF Programs` also somewhat with `Audio`, and later Some `Simulations` the theme about Game-Dev will i begin in `few years`.

-In `few years` I would like to switch from C# to C++, to have more Controll about the Hardware, have faster Program, want also make purposeful an Game Engine and because i like Low Level Languages.
+I decided learn C++ to have more Controll about the Hardware, have faster Program, want also make purposeful an Game Engine and because i like Low Level Languages.

 ## Loking for